Compare the best 5-year fixed mortgage rates for free.

 What is a good 5-year fixed mortgage rate?

-Getting a good mortgage rate depends on a number of factors.
-Lenders will look at a number of factors when determining the rate a borrower can qualify for.
-These include the borrower’s income and employment history, the size of your down payment, credit score, debt levels, and assets.
-Lenders offer their best rates to borrowers they consider the most creditworthy, which means borrowers that have a high credit score and good credit history, a good, stable source of income, and low debt levels.
+Getting a good rate is part of a multi-layered process.
+When you talk to lenders, they’ll want to know things like your income and employment history, the size of your down payment, credit score, debt levels, and assets.
+If you are a minimal risk and have good credit, you will probably be offered favourable rates by your lender.
 Since mortgage rates are constantly fluctuating, it’s important to compare your options to ensure you’re getting the best mortgage for your particular situation.

 How is the 5-year fixed mortgage rate set?